LuxProvide/qcfpga/docs/install.rst

 Prerequisites
 -------------

-To use QCGPU you will need to be using `Python 2.7 or later <https://www.python.org/downloads/>`_.
+To use QCFPGA you will need to be using `Python 3.6 or later <https://www.python.org/downloads/>`_.
 You will also need to ensure that you have an `OpenCL <https://www.khronos.org/opencl/>`_ implementation installed.
 This is done by default on MacOS, but you shuld check that ``clinfo`` or some other diagnostic command will run.

-You can also use `Anaconda 3 <https://www.continuum.io/downloads>`_, which will have many of the required dependencies already installed.

 Installing from PyPI
 --------------------